April – June

 We weren’t though.
 We were on the periphery, very close to the centre, sometimes touching it, but not really being a part of it.
 Our crowds didn’t get bigger.
 Our music press reviews were always good, but few and far between.
 Not enough to build up a momentum.
 No interviews.

 We decided action was needed, so we changed our name to Bluetrain.

 We rehearsed with this new band name and considered ourselves to be very different from Go!
 Service.
-I was buying Blue Note and Verve (the label, not the band) albums from work and getting in to 50’s and 60’s jazz.
+Along with The Byrds and The Velvet Underground, I was buying Blue Note and Verve (the label, not the band) albums from work and getting in to 50’s and 60’s jazz.
 ‘Blue Train’ is an album by John Coltrane.
 With the name change, we hoped we were announcing a new, more Pale Fountains / Everything But The Girl version of ourselves.

 17 April – Journalist John McCarthy is kidnapped in Beirut, where three other hostages are found dead.
 The Revolutionary Cells (RZ) claims responsibility as revenge for the recent American bombing of Libya.